loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 sent to MOOSE heat conduction is set to a uniform value along the fluid-solid interface according to a nearest-node mapping to the [!ac](THM) elements.

-Because [!ac](THM) will run last in the coupled case, initial conditions are only required for pressure and velocity, which are set to uniform distributions given by the inlet conditions.
+Because [!ac](THM) will run last in the coupled case, initial conditions are only required for pressure, fluid temperature, and velocity, which are set to uniform distributions.
+The pressure and temperature are set to the inlet values, while the velocity is set to zero.

 ## Multiphysics Coupling